Skip to main content

 • scientific or technological uncertainty that is being investigated

-• core activities you are carrying out
+• a core or supporting activity you are carrying out

-• nature of your supporting activities, or an increase in the number of support activities that you will be including in your claim.
+• the nature of your supporting activities, or an increase in the number of support activities that you will be including in your claim.

 A material change is one that is significant.
 In the context of in-year approval, the key issue is whether the changes could affect the eligibility of activities for the tax credit.
-For example, has the:

 You must also seek a variation if: